MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/known-issues.md

 Similarly, AIP doesn’t support labels that contain sub-labels as default labels, and you can't configure automatic labeling for these labels.

-Additionally, using a label with UDP (User Defined Permissions) as a default label is not supported in the Unified Labeling Client.
+Additionally, using a label with UDP (User Defined Permissions) as a default label isn't supported in the Unified Labeling Client.

 ## More information